-- Policyholder: Corporate or the individual (20% tax refund in case of individual policy)
+- Policyholder: Corporate or individual (20% tax refund in case of individual policy)

 - Voluntary Pension Fund

-- Policyholder: Corporate or the individual (20% tax refund in case of individual policy)
+- Policyholder: Corporate or individual (20% tax refund in case of individual policy)

-Due to the taxation (in the case of company policies) Pension insurance is placed by the individuals.
+Due to taxation (in the case of company policies), Pension insurance is placed by the individuals.
 Companies continue their voluntary pension fund only if they had it in previous years.
 The corporate product is taxable.